-Figure 3.6 Two-force member under either tension or compression
+Figure 3.6 Two-force member under either tension or compression.

-It is worth to notice the following:
+Note the following:

-An internal force acting within a bar is an algebraic quantity: a tensile force counted positive while a compressive force is counted negative.
+An internal force acting within a bar is an algebraic quantity: a tensile force is positive whereas a compressive force is negative.

-Since the force acts along the bar and since the lengths and inclinations of all bars are known, this implies that the directions of all forces in all bars are known.
+Since the force acts along the bars and since the lengths and inclinations of all bars are known, the directions of all forces along all bars are known.
 Only their magnitudes are unknown.
 In other words, each bar generates one unknown that must satisfy the static equilibrium condition.

-By default each force within a bar is considered as tensile (outward from the member) in the FBD.
-Once calculated from the equations of equilibrium, the signs of the values indicate the true sense: when positive the force is tensile (as drawn by default in the FBD) while it is compressive in the case of negative sign.
+By default, each force within a bar is considered a tensile force (outward from the member) in the FBD.
+Once calculated from the equilibrium equations, the sign of the result indicates the true sense: a positive result indicates that the force is tensile (as drawn by default in the FBD) whereas a negative result indicates that the force is compressive.

-In some special cases, couple of members might be free from any load, in that case they are known as zero-force members.
-However, those members are helpful in increasing the stability of the structure.
+In some special cases, members might be free from any load, in which case they are known as zero-force members.
+However, these members are helpful in increasing the stability of the structure.

-Case 1: When exclusively two bars intersect at one node and in addition this node is free from any external force (neither active nor reactive), those two bars are zero-force members.
+Case 1: When only two bars intersect at a given node and this node is free from any external force (either active or reactive), the two bars are zero-force members.

-Case 2: When exclusively three bars intersect at one node, two among them are collinear and in addition this node is free from any external force (neither active nor reactive), those non collinear bar is a zero-force member.
+Case 2: When three bars intersect at a given node and two of them are collinear and the node is free from any external force (either active or reactive), the non-collinear bar is a zero-force member.